 The couple produced five children: Harold, Richard, Francis, Arthur (who died in childhood of tuberculosis), and Edward — four of the five were named after legendary and/or historical kings of England.
 Richard, the future president (not the Lionheart) was born 9 January 1913.
 The docent told us that young Richard used to listen to the nearby trains and imagine riding them to the far corners of the world.
 Pacific Electric Railway had only extended service to Yorba Linda in 1911 and built the depot about 200 meters from the Nixon home (today it houses to a location of the chain, Polly’s Pies).

 The Nixon family farm ultimately failed and in 1922 the Nixons moved to Whittier in Southeast Los Angeles, where Francis opened a service station for automobiles.
 The La Habra-Yorba Linda Line ended service in 1938 as its riders increasingly embraced the automobile.
-In high school Richard proved to be a talented debater and a mediocre but spirited player of American football.
+In high school, Richard proved to be a talented debater and a mediocre but spirited player of American football.
 After a failed engagement, Nixon hoped to join the FBI, practiced law, and met his future wife whilst a member of the Whittier Community Players.

-During World War II Nixon served in the US Navy, became obsessed (like many of his era) with the perceived threat of communism, and entered politics.
-As vice presidential candidate he showed himself to be adept at manipulating middle American sympathies, deflecting criticisms about a rumored political fund by pointing out that his wife didn’t have a mink coat and redirecting attention to his cocker spaniel, Checkers.
+During World War, II Nixon served in the US Navy, became obsessed (like many of his era) with the perceived threat of communism, and entered politics.
+As a vice presidential candidate he showed himself to be adept at manipulating middle American sympathies, deflecting criticisms about a rumored political fund by pointing out that his wife didn’t have a mink coat and redirecting attention to his cocker spaniel, Checkers.